Board of Trustees

 – Mrs Sian Howell

 Sian’s involvement with LATCH began in 1987 when her two-year old daughter Bethan was diagnosed with leukaemia and underwent treatment in Llandough Hospital until her death in 1989.
 Sian subsequently formed the Barry branch of LATCH which has now been raising money under her chairmanship for over 25 years.
 She has been a trustee since 2005.
-Sian is currently Headteacher of a primary school in Barry and has also worked as a schools’ inspector.
+Sian is a retired Headteacher of a primary school in Barry and has also worked as a schools’ inspector.
 Sian is an ex international swimmer and was a member and coach at Barry Swimming Club for many years.
 She has recently become a member of Barry Soroptimists.

 “I have worked with the Paediatric Oncology Team, the children and their parents for many years and have had the privilege of seeing firsthand the difference that LATCH makes to families.
 I hope that my experience and clinical perspective will complement the Board in continuing to support the important work of this tremendous charity”